databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ---
 **Note**

-Databricks does not allow a single user to be added to more than one account.
+Databricks does not allow a single user to be added to more than one Databricks account.
 You will receive the error `User already exists in another account`

 ---